2034 in public domain: United States

 Under the Copyright Term Extension Act, books published in 1938, films released in 1938, and other works published in 1938 will enter the public domain in 2034.
 Sound recordings published in 1933 and unpublished works whose authors died in 1963 will also enter the public domain.

 Two of the most significant films entering the public domain in the United States in 2034 are You Can't Take It with You and The Adventures of Robin Hood.

-Significant films entering the public domain in 2034 include Frank Capra's Best Picture Academy Award-winning adaptation of You Can't Take It with You starring Jean Arthur, Lionel Barrymore, James Stewart and Edward Arnold, The Adventures of Robin Hood starring Errol Flynn in the title role alongside Olivia de Havilland as Maid Marian, Boys Town with Spencer Tracy and Mickey Rooney, Sergei Eisenstein's historical epic Alexander Nevsky, the musical film Alexander's Ragtime Band based around Irving Berlin's same-named song, Alfred Hitchcock's The Lady Vanishes, William Wyler's Jezebel with Bette Davis and Henry Fonda, David Butler's Kentucky with Loretta Young and Richard Greene, The Big Broadcast of 1938 with W. C. Fields and Bob Hope, the Laurel and Hardy comedy Block-Heads, Roy Rogers' debut film Under Western Stars, Metro-Goldwyn-Mayer's first Technicolor feature film Sweethearts with Jeanette MacDonald and Nelson Eddy, Victor Fleming's Test Pilot, Irving Thalberg's last production Marie Antoinette, Marcel Carné's Port of Shadows, Leni Riefenstahl's documentary film Olympia, Walt Disney's Mickey Mouse cartoon Brave Little Tailor and Silly Symphony short Ferdinand the Bull, Chuck Jones' directorial debut The Night Watchman, and the Looney Tunes cartoons Porky in Wackyland and Porky's Hare Hunt, the latter of which featured a rabbit antagonist who was a prototype of Bugs Bunny.
+Significant films entering the public domain in 2034 include Frank Capra's Best Picture Academy Award-winning adaptation of You Can't Take It with You starring Jean Arthur alongside Lionel Barrymore and James Stewart, The Adventures of Robin Hood starring Errol Flynn in the title role alongside Olivia de Havilland as Maid Marian, Bringing Up Baby with Cary Grant and Katharine Hepburn, Boys Town with Spencer Tracy and Mickey Rooney, Sergei Eisenstein's historical epic Alexander Nevsky, the musical film Alexander's Ragtime Band based around Irving Berlin's same-named song, Alfred Hitchcock's The Lady Vanishes, William Wyler's Jezebel with Bette Davis and Henry Fonda, David Butler's Kentucky with Loretta Young and Richard Greene, The Big Broadcast of 1938 with W. C. Fields and Bob Hope, the Laurel and Hardy comedy Block-Heads, Roy Rogers' debut film Under Western Stars, Metro-Goldwyn-Mayer's first Technicolor feature film Sweethearts with Jeanette MacDonald and Nelson Eddy, Victor Fleming's Test Pilot starring Clark Gable, Irving Thalberg's last production Marie Antoinette, Marcel Carné's Port of Shadows, Leni Riefenstahl's documentary film Olympia, Walt Disney's Mickey Mouse cartoon Brave Little Tailor and Silly Symphony short Ferdinand the Bull, Chuck Jones' directorial debut The Night Watchman, and the Looney Tunes cartoons Porky in Wackyland and Porky's Hare Hunt, the latter of which featured a rabbit antagonist who was a prototype of Bugs Bunny.
+The modern character designs of Mickey Mouse and Minnie Mouse will also enter the public domain, through a single newspaper comic strip published toward the end of the year.
+Meanwhile, Orson Welles' radio series The Mercury Theatre on the Air, infamous for its War of the Worlds broadcast, was already in the public domain with no proper copyright renewal on any of its scripts.